 As mentioned above, country scrambled eggs are delicious in a breakfast wrap!
 Not only does it make for an even heartier meal, but you can also take your wrap to go.

-It also makes a great filling for lunch burritos too, especially with some salsa and fresh avocado on the side.
+It also makes a great filling for lunch burritos too.
+Especially if you add some salsa and fresh avocado on the side.

 For taking these wraps to-go, I use reusable food wraps like these ones rather than traditional plastic wrap.
 They’re an easy way to reduce waste, plus they look cute too!

-To prevent your wrap from getting soggy, spread a bit of butter or an oil-based spread like mayo on the wrap before adding the scrambled egg mixture.
+To prevent your wrap from getting soggy, spread a bit of butter or an oil-based spread like mayo on the wrap.
+Then add the scrambled egg mixture.

 Wondering what to eat for breakfast to fill you up?
 Give this breakfast scramble a try!

-The next time you’re looking for a hearty breakfast to keep you nice and full all morning long, I hope you give this country scrambled egg recipe a try!
+The next time you’re looking for breakfast ideas with egg to keep you nice and full all morning long, I hope you give this country scrambled egg recipe a try!

 It’s definitely a recipe we make when we have a busy morning ahead of us.